Here are some of the projects we worked on during COVID.

 The applique blocks are based on this book: Rose Sampler Supreme by Rosemary Makhan.

-Michele and Sally’s ‘Hearts and Flowers’ quilt involves applique and hand quilting.
-You will be making 16 quilt-as-you-go blocks; two per month.
+Michele and Sally showed us how to make the ‘Hearts and Flowers’ quilt, which involved making 16 quilt-as-you-go blocks using applique and hand quilting.
 Videos explaining the techniques can be seen below.

 Michele - Quilted Hearts